localcc/PalworldModdingKit/README.md

 ![VC160 Copies](assets/Vc160Incident.png)

+> [!NOTE]
+> If you continue without the following change, you will have to click OK on a dialog box that says Wwise is not compatible with the current Unreal Engine version every time you load up the editor.

+To fix this, navigate to `Plugins\Wwise` and open `Wwise.uplugin` with any text editor.
+Then change the entry `"EngineVersion" : "5.0.0",` to `"EngineVersion" : "5.1",`.

 Yay!
 Now we are done with integrating wwise!

 ### Changing build tools from VS 2019 to VS 2022